Danny-vD/Mods-LethalCompany-MonitorLabels/ModPackage/README.md

 # What does this mod do?

-This mod adds a label to the icons on the monitor for players, radar boosters and enemies
+This mod adds a label to the icons on the monitor for players, radar boosters, enemies and scrap!

 The mod is fully customisable to your liking, like turning off certain features.